muratk5n/thirdwave/en/README.md

 Good to know

 JH: "A fluid may appear in the form of a liquid like water or a gas like air.
-Water is virtually incompressible; the relative change in volume for each atmosphere in pressure is less than 10 −6 .
+Water is virtually incompressible...
 Air can be viewed to be incompressible as long as the flow speed is well below the speed of sound"

 ---